-The resilience of the human being is marked by what happens, not just after the traumatic event, but before the event.
-In general, there are studies showing that people who have had a childhood marked by abandonment, in which they could not develop emotional intelligence or learn to regulate their emotions, are more likely to succumb to the crisis compared to people who had parents who allowed them to develop a secure attachment.
+The resilience of the human being marks by what happens, not just after the traumatic event, but before the event.
+Studies show that people who have had a childhood marked by abandonment, in which they could not develop emotional intelligence or learn to regulate their emotions, are more likely to succumb to the crisis compared to those who had parents who allowed them to develop a secure attachment.

-When you first try to play, your fingers get sore and you get frustrated.
+When you first try to play, your fingers get sore, and you get frustrated.
 Some may even quit after the second or third lesson.
 A resilient person pushes past that initial discomfort and soon begins to realize that there is greater joy and satisfaction ahead.

-Resilience is an attitude that must be learned from childhood as you grow in a loving support system.
-In fact, the first months of human life are crucial to controlling your emotions in the adult stage.
-But there are also other factors that determine resilience.
-Some of these factors are the following: people’s religious beliefs, the level of your emotional intelligence, and access to a support group.
+Resilience is an attitude that must learn from childhood as you grow in a loving support system.
+The first months of human life are crucial to controlling your emotions in the adult stage.
+But other factors determine resilience.
+Some of these factors are the following: people’s religious beliefs, their level of emotional intelligence, and access to a support group.

-If we allow the Bible to speak to us about this matter, we will find Job, who showed a high level of resilience when he lost everything and decided to trust God, saying: “for I know that my Redeemer lives; and He shall stand at last on the earth; and after my skin is destroyed, yet in my flesh I will see God” (Job 19:25-27).
+If we allow the Bible to speak to us about this matter, we will find Job, who showed a high level of resilience when he lost everything and decided to trust God, saying: “for I know that my Redeemer lives; and He shall stand at last on the earth; and after my skin is destroyed, yet in my flesh, I will see God” (Job 19:25-27).

 What are the habits of resilient people?
 Individuals who practice resilience have 10 habits that help them rise from their adversities.

 Your adverse circumstances do not define your destiny or who you are as a person.
 Your identity is given to you by your Creator and when you trust the one who directs your life, you discover that your value as a person is not determined by the events or things you have achieved, but by who you are when you are connected to Jesus.

-- Being optimistic.
 A child of God is optimistic because he believes in God’s power.
 No matter what crisis may come into your life, there will always be a glorious morning to come.

 The people around you influence your life and your way of thinking.
 Choose friends who can help you grow and who can extend a helping hand when you are down.
 Avoid people who have a personal agenda against you.

 Resilient people are flexible enough to understand the crisis in which they are immersed and adapt to adverse circumstances.

-The banana tree is sturdy and resilient even if it looks weak.
-Unbelievable as it seem, no fire or typhoon can kill it.
+Resilient people trust God, they know their destiny is in God’s hands.
+The banana tree is sturdy and resilient, even if it looks weak.
+Unbelievable as it seems, no fire or typhoon can kill it.
 Even if one cuts its body into a thousand pieces, it still can survive.
 The only way by a banana tree can be prevented from growing again is to uproot it completely.